stiatragul/blindsnakemorphoevo/README.md

 **/data/worldclim2_30s/** - cropped and merged annual temperature from WorldClim2, soil bulk density from Soil and Landscape Grid of Australia, and Global Aridity Index from Zomer et al. 2022.

+**DREaD/** - contains some files required to replicate DREaD analysis

 ## Code/Software

 All scripts can be run using open source software.
 Scripts should be run in order to create necessary files that will be saved in /data/script_generated_data/ for further scripts.
 R is required to run R scripts (.R).

 ### /Code

-  - utility/*R - scripts for custom functions.
+  - utility/*.R - scripts for custom functions.
 These are sourced in other scripts.
+  - DREaD/*.R - scripts associated with DREaD analyses
   - 00_linear_measurement_shaperatio.R - script used to account for sexual dimorphism and calculate conventional PCA.
 Addresses Q1.
   - 01_model_fitting.R - script used to address Q2 and plot visualisations.
   - 02_convergence.R - this script calculates Ct1-4 and C5 scores.
 Addresses Q3.
   - 02_convergence_model_fitting.R - this script evaluates fit of different evolutionary models to traits.
 Addresses Q3.
   - 03_niche_enmtools_bias_account.R - calculates ecological niche models (ENMs) for each species using MAXENT.
 Runs Age-Overlap Correlation tests for geography and ENMs.
 Partially addresses Q4.
+  - 03_DREaD_Blindsnakes_AS.R - script to run DREaD analysis.
   - 03_morpho_niche_overlap_plots.R - Runs Age-Overlap Correlation tests for body shape and snout shape.
 Plots AOCs.
 Partially addresses Q4.
   - 04_pairwise_distance_test.R - Binomial tests between sister and non-sister pairs for ENMs and Geographic Range.
 Partially addresses Q5
   - 04_morpho_pairwise.R -  Binomial tests between sister and non-sister pairs for body shape and snout shape.
 Partially addresses Q5